MidnightDreamerX17/skill20/Rules.md

 Side A Front Row: Melee attacks against Side B's front row, or reach attacks against Side B's back row.

 Side A Back Row: Reach & ranged attacks against Side B's front row, or ranged attacks against Side B's back row.

+#### Special Maneuvers

+**Alley-Oop** - An alley-oop maneuver requires two combatants.
+First, they must plan the maneuver in such a way that their turns are adjacent in the initiative order.
+The first combatant throws an object at the second one, within the object's throwing range increment.
+Then, the second combatant throws the object as an attack with a bonus of +4 to accuracy.

+**Point Defense** - The combatant chooses one target, and forgoes all actions.
+When the target moves, the combatant may then move to intercept, attempt to body-block the target, and attack the target.
+After this, the target may then choose to finish its action by attacking the point-defender.
+Note that this is **not** any kind of technique "of opportunity," but rather, a special type of delayed action.
+Techniques "of opportunity" **do not exist in Skill20**.

+**Precise Shot** - The attacker cannot move, nor do anything else other than ranged attacks.
+All attacks must be directed at one target.
+The attacker gains a bonus of +4 to accuracy.

+**Zone Defense** - The combatant establishes a zone defense in a radius within its movement speed.
+The combatant forgoes all actions.
+When an enemy enters the zone, the combatant may then move to intercept, attempt to body-block the enemy, and attack the enemy.
+After this, the enemy may then choose to finish its action by attacking the zone-defender.
+Note that this is **not** any kind of technique "of opportunity," but rather, a special type of delayed action.
+Techniques "of opportunity" **do not exist in Skill20**.

+#### Formation Tactics

+**Creeping Barrage** - All participants must be facing in one direction.
+Actions must always alternate between an attempt at area-of-effect damage, and a move-and-attack.
+The move-and-attack must always enter the area where the previous area-of-effect damage attempt occurred.
+The area-of-effect damage attempt must always target a position within 5 feet of the previous attempt.
+The participants assigned to move-and-attack gain a bonus of +4 to armor class and +4 to accuracy.

+**Shield Wall** - All participants must be using a shield, and form a shoulder-to-shoulder line.
+Their shields now only apply to attacks from the front.
+The Armor Class from their shields is doubled.

+**Shoot and Move** - The participants must be split into at least two groups trying to flank a target position.
+Oftentimes, three groups are used.
+The target position is any contiguous area, such as a 30-foot-radius tower or a 60-foot-long trench.
+The participants must alternate between holding still and doing a precise shot, and sprinting.
+The participants gain a bonus of +4 to Armor Class and +4 to accuracy relative to the target position.

+**Shooting Volley** - All participants must be using a point-and-shoot weapon, and form a shoulder-to-shoulder line.
+The best initiative result of any of the participants is applied to everyone in the formation, and they all act in unison.
+They all fire their weapons straight-forward on the same round.
+They gain a bonus of +4 to accuracy.
+If they all have firearms, then they also cause a morale penalty of -8 to animals who are not trained to withstand the sounds of gunfire.

+**Skirmisher Volley** - All participants must be using a throwing weapon, and form a web in which each participant is within 10 feet of at least 1 other participant.
+The best initiative result of any of the participants is applied to everyone in the formation, and they all act in unison.
+They move half their movement forwards, do a throwing weapon attack, and use the remainder of their movement to return to their original positions.

+**Spear Wall** - All participants must be using a spear or polearm, and form a shoulder-to-shoulder line.
+Their shields, if any, now only apply to attacks from the front.
+The participants gain a bonus of +4 to Armor Class from frontal melee attacks, and automatically get one free attack against any enemy who comes within straight-frontal weapon range.

 ### Spellcasting and Psionics in Combat